-- has received an honorable discharge from active service, general discharge under honorable conditions or an honorable separation from service; - 3. has served at least 181 days of active military duty, excluding training; - has resided in Texas at least 12 months or otherwise been classified as a Texas resident by the institution for the term or semester for which the veteran applies for the Hazlewood Act exemption; - 5. is not in default on an education loan that was made or quaranteed by State of Texas; - has attempted fewer than 150 credit hours of college courses using the Hazlewood Act Exemption, beginning with fall of 1995; and is enrolled in an eligible program of study.
+- a. at the time of entry into the U.S. Armed Forces, was a citizen of the United States and a resident of Texas; - has received an honorable discharge from active service, general discharge under honorable conditions or an honorable separation from service; - c. has served at least 181 days of active military duty, excluding training; - d. has resided in Texas at least 12 months or otherwise been classified as a Texas resident by the institution for the term or semester for which the veteran applies for the Hazlewood Act exemption; - e. is not in default on an education loan that was made or guaranteed by State of Texas; - f. has attempted fewer than 150 credit hours of college courses using the Hazlewood Act Exemption, beginning with fall of 1995; and is enrolled in an eligible program of study.